CRBl69/visulog/PLUGINS.md

 -c | --loadConfigFile | loads the config file
 -s | --justSaveConfigFile | saves the file as the config file -i | --indent | indents the json in the display
--o | --output | copies the output in a json file (creates it if it does not exist yet)
+-o | --output | copies the output in a json file (creates it if it does not exist yet) --port | --serve | serves the the content on the choosen port

 ___
 ## Plugins